networkoctopus/LinuxBook-Air/README.md

 Very occasionally—roughly once every couple of weeks on the test machine—Wi-Fi may disconnect during a heavy download.
 Rejoining the network restores it.
 This appears to be caused by Wi-Fi power saving, which saves around **0.5–0.8 W**.

-If the extra savings aren't worth the occasional interruption, create a NetworkManager override:
+To revert, create a NetworkManager override which MAY help:

 ```bash
 sudo nano /etc/NetworkManager/conf.d/wifi-powersave.conf